Cloudflare Docs

 For the remainder of this tutorial you will complete each task, iterating on your application, and then publish it to your own domain.

-Writing data to KV
+3. Write data to KV

 To begin, you need to understand how to populate your todo list with actual data.
-To do this, use Cloudflare Workers KV — a key-value store that you can access inside of your Worker script to read and write data.
+To do this, use Cloudflare Workers KV — a key-value store that you can access inside of your Worker to read and write data.

 Create a new KV namespace